Love (Burna Boy song)

-Love is a song by Nigerian singer Burna Boy, released as part of his eight studio album No Sign of Weakness.
-The track was produced by Dre Skull.
-It blends Afrobeats, Pop and dancehall elements, and has been noted for its emotional lyrics and minimalist production.
+"Love" is a song by Nigerian singer Burna Boy, released as the fifth and final single from his eight studio album No Sign of Weakness (2025).
+Produced by Dre Skull, the track blends Afrobeats with elements of pop and dancehall, and has been noted for its emotional lyrics and minimalist production.

 Background and release

-Following the success of Burna Boy's 2023 album I Told Them..., the artist began teasing a follow-up project in 2024.
-No Sign of Weakness was officially announced in mid-2025, with "Love" serving as one of its tracks.
-The song was released for digital download and streaming on July 10, 2025, through Spaceship Records and Atlantic Records.
+Following the success of Burna Boy's seventh studio album I Told Them...
+(2023), he announced a follow-up project in 2024.
+His eighth studio album, No Sign of Weakness, was released in July 2025, with "Love" serving as the fourth track on the project.
+The song was released for digital download and streaming on 10 July 2025, by Spaceship Records, Bad Habit, and Atlantic Records.

 Composition and lyrics

-“Love” features a mid-tempo rhythm driven by Afro-fusion percussion, soft synth melodies, and layered vocal harmonies.
+"Love" features a mid-tempo rhythm driven by Afro-fusion percussion, soft synth melodies, and layered vocal harmonies.
 The lyrics explore themes of emotional vulnerability, self-worth, and devotion, marking a more introspective side of Burna Boy compared to his previous works.

+The song centers on loyalty, trust, and self-protection.
+In the lyrics, Burna Boy reflects on the importance of surrounding oneself with people who offer genuine love and support, especially during difficult times.
+He emphasizes loving people especially those who truly love and stand by you, contrasting real loyalty with hypocrisy and false accusations from the world.
+The song also encourages listeners not to live to impress others, warning that some people may harbor ill intentions.

+He further highlights self-reliance, family responsibility, and focusing on personal growth and survival, particularly within the Nigerian environment.
+Throughout the track, the refrain reinforces the idea that not everyone will reciprocate love, so one should prioritize authenticity, protect their peace, and value those who remain loyal.